MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-defender-investigate-respond-simulate-attack.md

 ---
-title: Run an attack simulation in a Microsoft 365 Defender pilot environment
+title: Run an attack simulation in a Microsoft 365 Defender pilot environment, isolated environment for attack simulation, response, remediation
-description: Run attack simulations for Microsoft 365 Defender to see how it unfolds and is quickly remediated.
+description: Run attack simulations for Microsoft 365 Defender to see how how alerts and incidents are presented, insights are gained, and threats are quickly remediated. search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: m365-security
-keywords: Microsoft 365 Defender pilot attack simulation, run Microsoft 365 Defender pilot attack simulation, simulate attack in Microsoft 365 Defender, Microsoft 365 Defender pilot project, cyber security, advanced persistent threat, enterprise security, devices, device, identity, users, data, applications, incidents, automated investigation and remediation, advanced hunting search.product: eADQiWindows 10XVcnh search.appverid: met150 ms.prod: m365-security